sethpeters108/Group7A3/Group07_v1_A3_Part01.md

   https://cumapi.com/manitoba/{yyyy-mm-dd}

 ## Description of Resources
-When using the Neighbourhood endpoint the user will recieve all streets with construction sorted by neighbourhood
+When using the Neighbourhood endpoint the user will recieve all streets with construction sorted by neighbourhood.

 ```json